OPEN STUDIO RESIDENCy

 What do I need to bring with me?

-Accepted Residents will receive a Participant Guide in their acceptance email that includes information about what to pack.
+Accepted Residents and Studio Technicians will receive a Participant Guide in their acceptance email that includes information about what to pack.

-In general, fall weather on the coast of Maine is variable, with warm days and cold evenings.
-To be best prepared, accepted residents should bring clothing ranging from shorts and pants to sweaters, sweatshirts, swimwear, and rain gear.
-Cabins at Haystack do not have air conditioning or heat, it is strongly recommended to bring a sleeping bag or other warm bedding.
+In general, spring weather on the coast of Maine is variable, with warm days and cold evenings and nights.
+To be best prepared, accepted participants should bring clothing ranging from shorts and pants to sweaters, sweatshirts, swimwear, and rain gear.
+Participants should also bring a sleeping bag or other warm bedding.

 If particular supplies are needed for your work, we strongly advise that you bring these with you.
 Haystack is located far from major supply sources.
 The Campus Store stocks cullet, wood, steel, and a limited clay selection; along with other general materials or supplies.
 For lists of equipment and supplies that can be found in the studios, see the Studios page.